dotnet/arcade/Documentation/Validation.md

 While many of these validation steps can be performed in official builds, the supported model is to onboard to the nightly Validation pipeline.

-## How do we Validate DotNet (and the product repos)?
+## How do we validate dotnet?

 Pre-.NET 5, validation for the the core dotnet repositories were done during the official builds.
 For .NET 5, all post-build validation and source code validation was moved out of the official build and into a separate nightly pipeline, [Validate-DotNet](https://dev.azure.com/dnceng/internal/_build?definitionId=827).
 This pipeline runs all the same validation that is performed on the full product when we go to release, and is a smoke test for product teams, so that product teams can address any issues well before release day.

-Validate-DotNet is controlled by a separate scheduling pipeline, which looks for the newest build for each repository that has been on-boarded on every channel that those repositories publish to.
+Validate-DotNet is controlled by a separate scheduling pipeline, which, once a day, looks for the newest build for each repository that has been onboarded on every channel that those repositories publish to.
 If no build is found from the previous 24 hours, no validation run will be started for that channel/repo combination.
 For any respository that has published a new build to the BAR database for a given channel, a new Validate-DotNet run will be created.

 Validate-DotNet uses the information in the BAR database, and in particular, the `gather-drop` command to pull down all of the assets that were created in a particular build (but no downstream assets).
-The pipeline will then sign the build before running the various validation checks on that build.
-Validation includes:
+The pipeline will then sign the build before running the various validation checks on that build, including:

 * Signing Validation
 * SDL Validation (which will open TSA issues for any failures found)